American frontier: End of the frontier

 The admission of Oklahoma as a state in 1907 upon the combination of the Oklahoma Territory and the last remaining Indian Territory, and the Arizona and New Mexico territories as states in 1912, marks the end of the frontier story for many scholars.
 Due to their low and uneven populations during this period though, frontier territory remained for the meantime.
 Of course, a few typical frontier episodes still happened such as the last stagecoach robbery occurred in Nevada's remaining frontier in December 1916.
 A period known as "The Western Civil War of Incorporation" that often was violent, lasted from the 1850s to 1919.

-The Mexican Revolution also lead to significant conflict reaching across the US-Mexico border which was still mostly within frontier territory, known as the Mexican Border War (1910–1919).
+The Mexican Revolution also led to significant conflict reaching across the US-Mexico border which was still mostly within frontier territory, known as the Mexican Border War (1910–1919).
 Flashpoints included the Battle of Columbus (1916) and the Punitive Expedition (1916–1917).
 The Bandit War (1915–1919) involved attacks targeted against Texan settlers.
 Also, skirmishes involving Natives happened as late as the Bluff War (1914–1915) and the Posey War (1923).

+The westward expansion of American influence and jurisdiction across the Pacific in the late 19th century was in some sense a new "Asia–Pacific frontier", with Frederick Jackson Turner arguing this to be a necessary element of the U.S.'s growth, as its identity as a civilized and ideals-based nation depended on constantly overcoming a savage 'other'.

 Alaska was not admitted as a state until 1959.
-The ethos and storyline of the "American frontier" had passed.
+With that, the driving ethos and storyline of the "American frontier" had passed.